All Episodes

 He was the only one saying it.

-Now, Mr. Bevin says if we take this statement at face value, Obama is admitting that the health care bills passed by either the House or the Senate or both contained provisions which were snuck in, presumably by Democrat members, and perhaps on behalf of certain lobbyists, that would have in fact prevented people from keeping their current insurance and or choosing the doctor they want.
+Now, Mr. Bevin says if we take this statement at face value, Obama is admitting that the health care bills passed by either the House or the Senate or both contained provisions which were snuck in, presumably by Democrat members and perhaps on behalf of certain lobbyists, that would have, in fact, prevented people from keeping their current insurance and are choosing the doctor they want.

-Now, this was one of those core debates on the health care throughout last year.
+Now, this was one of those core debates on health care throughout last year.

 Obama promised it wouldn't.